 (Customer Lifetime Value – Cost of Acquiring Customers) ÷ Customer Lifetime Value

-While it may be difficult to come up with an all-encompassing value of your inbound marketing plans, of course ROI is still important to measure and track to keep costs in line.
-Marketers who measure ROI are 17x more likely to see the same or greater ROI over previous years (HubSpot) – which of course is the end goal.
-Just keep in mind that, like traditional marketing, inbound takes an investment in the form of time, resources and money in order to pay off in the long term.
+It may be difficult to come up with an all-encompassing value of your inbound marketing plans, but of course ROI is still important to measure and track to keep costs in line.
+Marketers who measure ROI are 17x more likely to see the same or greater ROI over previous years (HubSpot)—which is the end goal.
+Just keep in mind that, like traditional marketing, inbound takes an investment in the form of time, resources, and money in order to pay off in the long term.
 When given time to work and executed properly, the ROI will show that inbound marketing is a valuable strategy that pays dividends.